Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group2____Fernando_Ishaan_Matias/GROUP02_Final_Project.md

 Besides, Variant Calling, many other examples of OMICS data analysis using Neural Networks are now becoming increasingly prevalant.
 For example, DeepBind, which also uses CNN and also runs on GPU server, takes data from mutitude of types of High throughput expaeriments to predict sequence specific binding of DNA- and RNA-binding proteins, which can be further used to predict regions involved in gene regulation like enhancer prediction, detection of binding sites. [(26)](#References) Thus, this one tool has been fostering Precision Medicine in multiple ways.

 ![](https://media.springernature.com/lw685/springer-static/image/art%3A10.1038%2Fnbt.3300/MediaObjects/41587_2015_Article_BFnbt3300_Fig2_HTML.jpg?as=webp)
-###### Fig 15 DeepBind Training Workflow [(26)](#References)
+###### Fig 15: DeepBind Training Workflow [(26)](#References)

 Besides application of sequencing and othe rhigh throughput data, Neural Networks have even been used to improve sequencing technoilogies themselves.
 For example, in Nanopore Sequencing De Novo read Qualities have been improved by MiniScrub, a CNN based approach.

 ### Conclusion
 Tensorflow-based and Deep Learning/ Machine Learning- based technologies have been shown to be revolutionizing more and more spheres of Medical Genetics and OMICS data analysis.
-These state-of-the-art methods are unbiased due to automatino of feature extraction, flexible approaches that can be extended to different data, and genrally cost-effective and fast scalable solutions.
+These state-of-the-art methods are unbiased due to automation of feature extraction, more transferable approaches (like Image Classification) flexible approaches that can be extended to different data, and genrally cost-effective and fast scalable solutions.

-It has definitely caused a recent shift in the Bioinformatics approaches and has brought fresh perspective of moving a bit away from focussing too much Biological features and let the computational approaches detect the different features in Biology automatically for better prediction of Biology.
+It has definitely caused a recent shift in the Bioinformatics approaches to less specialized and more widespread compuatational tasks like Image Classification or Natural Language Processing, and has brought fresh perspective of moving a bit away from focussing too much Biological features and let the computational approaches detect the different features in Biology automatically for better prediction of Biology.

 ### References